-But what can we do for them as they grow older to make sure we are meeting their emotional needs, and giving them the tools they need to be mentally healthy?
+But what can we do for them as they grow older to make sure we meet their emotional needs and give them the tools they need to be mentally healthy?

-As the world moves in the direction of distractions, self-gratification, and instant results, parents are becoming unaware of their children's needs, and more aware of their the contents of our smartphones.
+As the world moves in the direction of distractions, self-gratification, and instant results, parents are becoming unaware of their children’s needs and more aware of the contents of their smartphones.

 On that same note, parents are also allowing unlimited and unmonitored screen time for their kids, which exposes them to violence, and a myriad of age-inappropriate content.
 Read more about mental illness in correlations to screen time here.